Constructing (Co)inductive Types via Large Sizes: Conclusion

-\subparagraph*{Future work.} On the applied side, a main goal for sized types is obtaining a consistent implementation in proof assistants.
-Encoding (co)inductive types using quantifiers would allow the closure ordinal \(\infty\) to be removed from \texttt{Agda}, which is a source of inconsistencies of the current implementation.
-However, we want our proof assistants to satisfy desirable computational properties like canonicity, and this requires computational behaviour for our parametricity axioms.
-So, to use our results for this purpose, we need to connect it with notions of internal parametricity that compute, such as the one in \cite{parametric-quantifier}, which has also been developed in combination with cubical type theory \cite{cavallo2021internal,parametricity-agda}.
+A main motivation for our work is obtaining a consistent implementation of sized types in proof assistants.
+Encoding (co)inductive types using quantifiers would allow the closure ordinal \(\infty\) to be removed from \texttt{Agda}, which is a source of inconsistency of the current implementation.
+However, proof assistants should satisfy desirable computational properties like decidability and canonicity, and this requires computational behaviour for our parametricity axioms.
+So, to use our results for this purpose, we need to connect them with notions of internal parametricity that compute, such as those based on bridge types \cite{parametric-quantifier}, which have also been developed in combination with cubical type theory \cite{cavallo2021internal,parametricity-agda}.

 In addition, we need a computational version of the $\beta$-rule for the fixpoint operator.
 We have only assumed a propositional version of this rule because a na\"ive definitional version of this rule breaks normalisation due to unrestricted unfolding.
 For example, it would be possible to disallow unfolding under binders, only allowing unfolding when a smaller size exists in context, or to ignore computation on sizes entirely.
 However, each of these options come with drawbacks and it is not clear to us what the most principled approach is.